Professor Monder Ram OBE

 Dr María Villares-Varela

 María joined the Business School in May 2014 after working as a researcher since 2010 at the International Migration Institute (University of Oxford).
 She completed her PhD entitled 'Immigration and Entrepreneurship in Spain: the Differential Mobilization of Financial, Human and Social Capital' (2010).

 Her research explores the impact of financial and human capital on the mobilization of social capital for the entrepreneurial strategies of Latin Americans in Spain.

 Professor Richard Roberts

-Richard is SME (small and medium sized enterprises) Market Analysis Director at Barclays Bank in the UK, which has around 580,000 SME customers.
-He has more than 30 years’ experience of researching the SME sector.
-Richard’s team at Barclays undertakes a wide range of in-house research projects on all aspects of the business customer base for both business development and risk.
-In addition, the team works with external research agencies and universities on a range of projects and works closely with Government departments and the Bank of England.
+Richard has more than 30 years’ experience of researching the SME (small and medium sized enterprises) sector.
+Until recently he was SME Market Analysis Director at Barclays Bank in the UK, which has around 580,000 SME customers.
+Richard’s team at Barclays undertook a wide range of in-house research projects on all aspects of the business customer base for both business development and risk.
+In addition, the team worked with external research agencies and universities on a range of projects and closely with Government departments and the Bank of England.

 Richard is currently working on a major research project with CREME.
 Making diversity everyone’s business is a public – private collaborative project to promote diversity, access to finance and access to markets in ethnic minority entrepreneurship.

 Professor Trevor Jones is one of the UK’s foremost researchers on ethnic minority entrepreneurship.
 He is recognised as a pioneer in the field, and was responsible for the first systematic study of ethnic minority businesses in the UK.
 Trevor continues to publish extensively in a wide range of journals.